WHAT TYPE OF SOLAR LIGHT ARE YOU LOOKING FOR?

 First of all Sunforce 82080 is affordable and has got good reviews from thousands of people that are using this fixture.
 When looking at the light output, you can expect around 800-900 lumens of light from 80 LED diodes, it will light a 20-30 feet area without any problems.
 If you need to light a larger area, say a backyard or garden, purchase multiple of these lights and install in each corner to give you a large coverage of light.

-The fixture itself isn’t anything too fancy, the casing for the fixture, motion sensor and solar panel is made from plastic, so you should install the fixture in an area where it is less exposed to any type of water.
+The fixture itself isn’t anything too fancy, the casing for the fixture, motion sensor, and the solar panel is made from plastic, so you should install the fixture in an area where it is less exposed to any type of water.
 However, it should withstand any “normal” weather conditions such as rain, snow, hot and cold weather.
 And at this price range, it is almost impossible to find a fully weatherproof solar flood light.
-The fixture and the solar panel is pretty easy to install to a vertical surface and the cable length between the solar panel and the fixture is 15 feet giving you enough options to install a solar panel in an optimal place to get the most sunshine thorough the day.
+The fixture and the solar panel is pretty easy to install to a vertical surface and the cable length between the solar panel and the fixture is 15 feet giving you enough options to install a solar panel in an optimal place to get the most sunshine throughout the day.

-The unit is charged by a 1 watt amorphous solar panel, not the most efficient solar panel on the market, but good enough for this light, and it also helps to keep the price low for the fixture.
+The unit is charged by a 1-watt amorphous solar panel, not the most efficient solar panel on the market, but good enough for this light, and it also helps to keep the price low for the fixture.
 The power is stored in a 900 mAh Ni-MH battery pack which consists of five AA type batteries.
 Of course, this is a pretty low capacity battery that would be waistless for a dusk to dawn flood light, but considering that this a motion activated solar flood light that isn’t continuously illuminating but only turns on for few minutes when motion is detected, the battery should be able to power the flood light throughout the night.

 - Lux – the level of darkness required to turn the light on;